blitzy-auto/simple-hello-word-for-automation-pro-user/README.md

 - **timestamp**: ISO 8601 formatted timestamp of the response
 - **service**: Service identifier (`"hello-world-nodejs"`)

+### Use Cases

+- **Monitoring**: Verify the service is operational and responding to requests
+- **Container Orchestration**: Configure Kubernetes liveness and readiness probes to check application health
+- **Load Balancer Health Checks**: Allow load balancers to verify backend availability before routing traffic

 ## Stopping the Server

 To stop the server, press `Ctrl+C` in the terminal where the application is running.